 - Meditate.
 Numerous studies demonstrate that the regular practice of meditation can improve the quality of sleep, as well as help in the treatment of anxiety disorders, depression, and chronic pain.

 - Sample supplements.
-Some supplements that might help in getting a good night’s sleep include L-tryptophan, 5-HTP, and melatonin.
+Some supplements that might help in getting a good night’s sleep include 5-HTP and melatonin.
 The FDA does not regulate supplements, so be careful that the supplement you purchase actually contains the substance and the amount of the substance stated on the label.
 Also, supplements are drugs and can have side effects and interactions with other medications.
-If you are taking medications on a regular basis, please check with your physician before taking any supplement.
+If you are taking medications on a regular basis, please check with your physician before taking any supplements.